mcwg/mcwg.github.io/precalcAI/index.md

 ## Contact us
-If you use them and want to share your experience, are interested in collaborating to build more labs like these, or want to share with is similar ones you have built, we would love to hear from you.
+If you use them and want to share your experience, are interested in collaborating to build more labs like these, or want to share with us similar ones you have built, we would love to hear from you.
 Contact us at mcwg.contact@gmail.com,

 ## Subscribe for news